 Dr. Agarwal has a special interest in Laser Vision Correction/Lasik and was the Clinical Director at TLC Laser Eye Centers in Toronto.
 She also has an interest in complicated contact lens fittings such as Rigid Gas Permeable and Scleral lenses.
 Dr. Agarwal is passionate about helping to slow down the progression of nearsightedness/Myopia in children.
-She completed the training course, the Future of Myopia Management, and Managing Myopia by the Brien Holden Vision Institute.
+She has completed the training course, the Future of Myopia Management, and Managing Myopia by the Brien Holden Vision Institute.
+She is currently pursuing a 70 hour vision therapy course with the Academy of Ophthalmic Education to further her interest.
 She is well versed in Laser Vision Correction and Myopia Management and loves to discuss options with her patients who are interested in either.

-Dr. Agarwal is also able to perform eye exams in Hindi and Spanish.
+Dr. Agarwal is also able to perform eye exams in Hindi.
 She is dedicated to offering the highest standard of patient care and welcomes new patients of all ages, starting at 6 months of age!

 After receiving an Honours Bachelor of Medical Science degree from the University of Western Ontario, Dr. Amanda Atallah earned her Doctorate of Optometry and a Bachelor of Vision Science from Nova Southeastern University College of Optometry.
 Throughout her training, Dr. Atallah completed several internships that focused on ocular disease, binocular vision, pediatrics, vision therapy, low vision, and contact lenses.
 At her Special Population rotation, Dr. Atallah gained experience in working with patients with various intellectual disabilities, and volunteered in Special Olympics Eye Screenings.